oktal/lys/README.md

-Rusty
+Lys
 =====

-Rusty is a projet that aims to implementation an experimental REST SDK in Rust
+Lys is a projet that aims to implementation an experimental REST SDK in Rust

 Rust, even though yet not very popular, is a very promising language made-in Mozilla.
 However, for real use cases, Rust lacks a good standard library support for networking.